helidon-io/helidon/examples/webserver/threadpool/README.md

 java -jar target/helidon-examples-webserver-threadpool.jar
 ```

-When the server starts up you will see it display some information about the application
+When the server starts up you will see it log some information about the application
 thread pool.
 This should reflect what is specified in `application.yaml`.
 For example:

 ```
-Application thread pool: ThreadPool 'helidon-thread-pool-2' {corePoolSize=5, maxPoolSize=50,
- queueCapacity=10000, growthThreshold=1000, growthRate=0%, averageQueueSize=0.00,
+2021.03.16 13:50:31 FINE io.helidon.common.configurable.ThreadPool Thread[main,5,main]: ThreadPool 'helidon-thread-pool-2' {corePoolSize=5, maxPoolSize=50, queueCapacity=10000, growthThreshold=1000, growthRate=0%, averageQueueSize=0.00, peakQueueSize=0, averageActiveThreads=0.00, peakPoolSize=0, currentPoolSize=0, completedTasks=0, failedTasks=0, rejectedTasks=0}
- peakQueueSize=0, averageActiveThreads=0.00, peakPoolSize=5, currentPoolSize=5,
- completedTasks=0, failedTasks=0, rejectedTasks=0}
 ```

+See `logging.properties` for the logging configuration.

 ## Exercise the application